mwasyou/sample-dashboard.andbang.com/README.md

 6. Open it in your browser at: http://localhost:3003

 7. You should now see your team on the dashboard.
 If not... contact support: support@andbang.com and optionally yell (nicely) at [@HenrikJoreteg](http://twitter.com/henrikjoreteg) or [@andbang](http://twitter.com/andbang) on twitter. <3

+## Bugs

+Feel free to file them as issues on this repo.
+Or send pull requests or contact support.
+Thanks!

+## License

+MIT